-Portland Animal Pest Control is a professional wildlife control business serving the greater Portland, Oregon area.
+Portland Pest Solutions is a professional wildlife control business serving the greater Portland, Oregon area.
 We solve conflicts between people and wild animals.
 We humanely trap and remove wildlife from property, homes, and attics.
 We

 are fully licensed and insured in the state of Oregon and Washington.
 We are not an animal extermination or pest control company.
 We are trappers who will find your wild critter and control it, and solve your Portland wildlife problem.
 We provide an honest and professional service at a fair price, and guarantee our work!

 Dead Animal Removal companies prepare for season